Choosing the perfect material for your counters can be challenging, especially when deciding between granite and quartz.

 Is Granite More Durable Than Quartz?

-Although granite can be pricier than quartz, it isn't as durable.
-Surprisingly, quartz countertops are virtually stain-resistant, with some design pros calling them indestructible.
+Although granite can be pricier than quartz, it isn’t as durable.
+Quartz countertops are virtually stain-resistant and are considered nearly indestructible by some design experts.

-You can also expect granite to be fairly porous, which can complicate your cleaning routine.
+You can also expect granite to be fairly porous, complicating your cleaning routine.
 According to HGTV, quartz is not porous like granite, making it easier to keep your counters bacteria-free.

 Which Is More Scratch-Resistant: Quartz Or Granite?

-When it comes to scratch resistance, you can usually expect quartz to handle everyday wear and tear better than granite.
-As we mentioned, quartz is incredibly durable.
+When it comes to scratch resistance, quartz generally handles everyday wear and tear better than granite.

 According to Stoneland Inc, quartz is one of the hardest materials on the planet, hence why it doesn’t seem to mind a rougher chef or household.